khaledz370/MyReads/README.md

 # Installing

-Make sure you have node js installed on your machine<br />
+Make sure you have node js installed on your machine.<br />
-To install MyReads App use the command "npm install" to include all dependencies
+To install MyReads App use the command "npm install" to include all dependencies.

 # Running

-To run MyReads App use the command "npm start" to start the server<br />
+To run MyReads App use the command "npm start" to start the server.<br />
-By default server starts on port "3000"
+By default server starts on port "3000".